 - to act in accordance with the applicable statutory and international standards regarding environmental protection.

 - to minimize environmental pollution and make continuous improvements in environmental protection.

 - to use reasonable efforts to promote among its suppliers’ compliance with this Code of Conduct.

 - to comply with the principles of non-discrimination with regard to supplier selection and treatment.

-- GWO Competition Compliance Guidelines – detailed guidelines for competition compliance regulating behavior of secretariat staff and other individuals participating in GWO committees or working groups
+- GWO Competition Compliance Policy – detailed guidelines for competition compliance regulating behavior of secretariat staff, stakeholders including training providers and certification bodies as well as other individuals participating in GWO committees or working groups

 - Criteria for Training Providers – setting out further requirements for management systems and competences of Training Providers